hbctraining/bioinformatics_online/notes/Greg_Wilson-RStudio_03192020.md

 Note taker: Radhika Khetani (rkhetani at hsph dot harvard.edu)

+*Please note that a lot of these points are my takeaways and not exactly what was said.*

 * DONT CHANGE WHAT YOU DONT HAVE TO!!

 * quoted elizabeth wickes' quote about NOT ASSUMING - ask people what they know, don't know etc.